Brian's Journal - April 2009

 Not that Expedia wasn't a great place to work.
 Great people, good benefits, a good situation, but somehow I got stuck and just felt stressed all the time that I wasn't being productive and couldn't catch up technically and couldn't really get engaged in the work I had on my plate.
 Being back at work again there's still some anxiety but so far I find it stimulating rather than intimidating.

-I fixed supper for Swee for her birthday this evening since we didn't go out, and we ate at the kitchen counter surrounded by daffodils and fragrant hyacinth from the garden.
+I fixed supper for Susan for her birthday this evening since we didn't go out, and we ate at the kitchen counter surrounded by daffodils and fragrant hyacinth from the garden.
 Thawed out, the King salmon I froze last July still smells just as clean and fresh as when I dressed it out on the dock in Westport.
 I broiled it with a little olive oil, salt, pepper and tarragon.
 By contrast, the QFC coho is starting to smell pretty fishy - I prefer to poach that in tomato-pineapple sauce instead of broiling it.

 04/11/2009 Sabbath.
 Ovc, 51